home-assistant/home-assistant.io/source/_components/asuswrt.markdown

   - /components/sensor.asuswrt/
 ---

-The `asuswrt` component is the main component to connect to a [ASUSWRT](http://event.asus.com/2013/nw/ASUSWRT/) based router.
+The `asuswrt` integration is the main integration to connect to a [ASUSWRT](http://event.asus.com/2013/nw/ASUSWRT/) based router.

 There is currently support for the following device types within Home Assistant: